Complaints About a Councillor

 Please note that the sanctions available to the Standards Committee are quite limited even for a most serious breach of the code.

 All councillors are required to complete a Register of Interests.
 Whilst the content may differ slightly between councils, in broad terms it contains details of their employment, land holdings, any contracts with the council and membership of outside bodies.
-These Registers are available for public inspection at our Brympton Way offices.
-Please contact Angela Cox for further information (01935 462462).
+These Registers are available for public inspection on our website or at our Brympton Way offices.
+Please contact Support Services for further information (01935 462462).